 Add the marinade ingredients to a 9x13" aluminum pan or large baking dish.

-Cut the beef to 1/4" thickness, be sure to trim off excess fat and tendons.
+Cut the beef to 1/4" thickness, being sure to trim off excess fat and tendons.
 Layer this in the marinade and allow to rest for 12-24 hours in the refrigerator.
 We purchased a whole sirloin from Costco when it was on sale and made two batches of beef jerky with it.

 Remove from the smoker and enjoy.
 We store this for up to a month in the fridge or longer in the freezer.